 Upon trying many times to leave via the false exits, the insect will tire and fall into the trap.

 The slippery walls and hairs prevent the trapped prey from escaping.
 The only other species that utilizes this technique is the Parrot Pitcher Plant, Sarracenia psittacina.

 A remaining mystery surrounding the cobra lily is its means of pollination.
-Its flower is unusually shaped and complex, typically a sign of a close pollinator-plant specialization, but none have been identified.
+The flower is oddly shaped and complex.
+Typically, a sign of a close pollinator-plant specialization, but none have been identified.

-While the cobra lily’s pollination has not yet been observed in action.
-Pollination is thought to occur by either a fly attracted to the flower’s unpleasant smell or some nocturnal insect.
+While the cobra lily's pollination has not yet been observed in action.
+Pollination is thought to occur by a fly attracted to the flower's unpleasant smell.
+Or nocturnal insect.
 As no extensive study has been performed to observe potential nighttime pollinators.

 The flower is yellowish purple in color and grows on a stalk with a similar length to the stalk.
 It has five sepals, green in color, which are longer than the red-veined petals.

 In a few flat boggy areas, one can see thousands of Darlingtonia plants.
-They prefer sunshine and don’t grow well in shade.
-If you want to visit a large colony of Darlingtonia plants, there is one open to the public near Florence, Oregon, just off the coast highway.
+They prefer sunshine and don't grow well in shade.
+If you want to visit a large colony of Darlingtonia, there is one open to the public near Florence, Oregon.
+Just off the coast highway.